IvettB/startup/README.md

 Notes:
 - Use "justify-content" to fix dynamic issues: like when the page looks funny in a smaller window
 - Don't forget that if you change something on one of the pages, it doesn't change in the other pages

+# Reflecting on Startup HTML and CSS

+The Startup HTML and CSS assignment was a big milestone and a great learning experience.
+My main goal was to have fun and push myself to do the best I can and deliver the best possible looking website.
+Something I have realized during the development process is that at times it is difficult to imagine what the end result will look like.

+Notes:
+- Always take it one task at the time
+- Remember that your files aren't automatically linked
+- When you create deployFiles.sh, you need to modify accessibility in the terminal (Otherwise you can't deploy to your server)
+- Git push often!
+It is a way to double save your work
+- If you have difficulties with your development environment, copy everything to CodePen and keep working until help arrives
+- Don't worry too much about what isn't required now.
+JavaScript will make everything better.